Socialz: Multi-Feature Social Fuzz Testing: Conclusions and Future Work

 \section{Conclusions and Future Work}

-This study presents a new social fuzz testing method called Socialz, which is based on publicly accessible data from GitHub.
-The approach uses evolutionary computation to diversify community interactions, and then evaluates the results on a GitLab~CE server.
+We present a new social fuzz testing method called Socialz, which is based on publicly accessible data from GitHub.
+Our approach uses evolutionary computation to diversify community interactions, and then evaluates the results on a GitLab~CE server.

-The key takeaways of this research are: \begin{itemize} \item Social fuzz testing is a feasible approach, although the initial setup requires significant effort. \item Evolutionary diversity optimisation can generate community interactions that are significantly different from the original data or random data, potentially uncovering social bugs. \item Our testing also revealed a limitation that simple data replay could not. \end{itemize}
+The key takeaways of our research are: \begin{enumerate}[topsep=2mm] \item Although the initial setup of social fuzz testing requires significant effort, it is feasible. \item Evolutionary diversity optimisation can generate community interactions that are significantly different from the original data or random data, potentially uncovering social bugs. \item In the actual fuzzing, we came across (1) one known limitation of GitLab~CE (that simple data replay could not), and (2) 6,907 errors, of which 40.16\% are beyond our debugging skills. \end{enumerate}

-In addition to the already outlined research directions on efficient evolution and evaluation, future work in this area offers endless possibilities, such as: \begin{itemize} \item Further characterisation and hybridisation of sub-communities. \item Exploration of additional community interactions and the related features. \item Integration of Socialz with traditional fuzz testing techniques that target code-level or system-level interactions. \end{itemize}
+Future work in this area offers endless possibilities, such as the further characterisation of sub-communities, the exploration of additional community interactions and the related features, and the integration of Socialz with traditional fuzz testing techniques that target code-level or system-level interactions.

-To support future research in social testing, the code, data, and virtual machines used in this study are available for public use at \url{https://removed.for.review}.
+To support future research in social testing, we have made available all code, data, and virtual machines used in this study: \url{https://github.com/fzanart/Socialz/}.